kresusapp/kresus/README.md

 in the global node.js bin directory.
 Note that if this location is `/usr/local/bin`, you might need to use root access to run this command.

+Note that default build commands will build Kresus in development mode.
+To build production-ready assets and scripts, you should prefix all the `make` commands below by `NODE_ENV=production`.

 ### Local setup

 Install the node dependencies and build the scripts (this won't install